armdevvel/mingw-contrib/README.md

 # Using

+## bthprops

+Since this is missing entirely and just created, you use it as normal!
+No changes needed.

+## WMF

 Since the headers and libraries don't overwrite anything, they're their own separate files.
 Lets use an example C++ file with some headers.

 ```c++